 OFDM - Orthogonal Frequency Division Multiplexing (clause 17).
 This transmission technology was introduced in the IEEE 802.11a amendment and is used in the 5 GHz UNII bands.
-It allows data rates of technique it pioneered which was then used as one of the several modulations supported by the ERP.
+It allows data rates of 6, 9, 12, 18, 24, 36, 48, and 54 Mbps, with mandatory support of 6, 12, and 24 Mbps.
+OFDM is not backwards compatible with HR/DSSS or DSSS because it is used in a different frequency band and it uses a different modulation technique.
+The acronym OFDM is also used to describe the modulation technique it pioneered which was then used as one of the several modulations supported by the ERP.
 The IEEE 802.11a amendment introduced use of OFDM which was then also used in the 802.11g amendment at a later time.